 Individuals who have fled may enter another country undetected, or be nabbed at the border by customs and immigration agents of the foreign state.
-If the suspect manages to bypass detection at the border, they may engage in another crime (typically a petty one like shoplifting), get arrested, and after their name (including other identifying details) is run through a database, the local police notice that there is an outstanding warrant for them back in the United States.
+If the suspect manages to bypass detection at the border, they may engage in another crime (typically a petty one like shoplifting), get arrested, and after their name (including other identifying details) is run through on or more appropriate databases (e.g., Interpol), the local police notice that there is an outstanding warrant for them back in the United States.

 And so starts a long involved judicial process.
 The United States government is contacted, and an extradition warrant is issued.
 This situation is framed by the following facts.

 It’s in the best interests of the foreign government to return the person to the United States to face trial as soon as possible, as it’s costing them resources (i.e., a prison cell, feeding the person, time for their legal department to process paperwork, etc.).

 But they are not going to immediately ship the suspect back home if there is a possibility that the individual is going receive the death penalty or that the prison conditions in the state or federal bureau of prisons violate national, regional and international human rights standards that they are signatories to.

 Most foreign nationals, who are in this situation, try to block their extradition back to the United States.
 If they are not able to do this themselves, which is usually the case, it’s primarily their loved ones (typically parents or spouses) who hire private attorneys, or legal aid lawyers in the guest country who do this work.